evanharmon/in-mono/headspace/code-challenges/code-challenges-min-heap.md

 - append new element to end of array
 - mark last element (the new element just added) as index
 - get parent index of last element
-- while parent element exists and is less than index element
+- while parent element exists and is greater than index element
   - swap parent element and index element

 ## `Delete()`

 Element is popped off end of array and returned at end of function.
 End item of array is popped and off placed at front of array.
-Heap is reordered to move lower values to the bottom as necessary
+Heap is reordered to move higher values to the bottom as necessary

 steps: